cloudfoundry/stratos/website/docs/extensions/customizing.md

 Within the `custom-src/frontend/app/custom` folder you must create a module in the file `custom.module.ts` named `CustomModule` - this will be imported into the Stratos application and is the mechanism by which you can add custom code to the front-end.

-We currently expose the following extension points in the Stratos UI:
+We currently expose the following extension points in Stratos:

 - Changing the component to use for the login screen
 - Adding new items to the side navigation menu